 Ringo's Beatle Kits

 Any text in this color is information discovered from my personally documenting Ringo's gear.
-Updates done on a continual basis as my time allows.
+Updates done on a continual basis.

 Ringo's Premier kit has some real musical history and significance.
 Ringo purchased this kit in September of 1960 before leaving for Hamburg, Germany with Rory Storm & The Hurricanes.
 He used this kit when he first joined The Beatles and played it until May 12, 1963.
 It was most famously used during the Beatles first marathon recording session.
 It was used on the following songs: I Saw Her Standing There, Misery, Anna, Chains, Boys, Ask Me Why, Please Please Me, P.S.
 I Love You, Baby It's You, Do You Want to Know a Secret, A Taste Of Honey, There's A Place, Twist And Shout.

 The Cavern Club, August 18, 1962.
 The above photo's may be some of the first taken of Ringo as an official member of The Beatles.